Healthe-Matters Logo

 T = Time to call 911

-And you must be fast because, when it comes to brain function, every second matters.
+And be fast because every second matters.

-Who Is At Risk For A TIA?
+Who Is At Risk of a TIA?

 A stroke can happen to anyone, but your chances do increase with age and there are risk factors that increase your odds.